 $ systemctl daemon-reload

-Check the timeout value for start-up.
+Check the timeout value for startup.

 $ systemctl show elasticsearch | grep ^Timeout